4. Pick Up Your Adopt-A-Drain Kit

 After you clean a storm drain, send us your data within 24 hours.
 This will include the amount of trash collected, types of trash and other pollutants, etc. You can send us data by filling out the

 Adopt-A-Drain Data Sheet or complete ouronline form!
+Please access this form using the latest versions of Google Chrome, Mozilla Firefox, Apple Safari, or Microsoft Edge.
 This data sheet also helps us track program participation and monitor the most severe pollutants.

 8. Share your experience